-The headquarters of today's "Rotkäppchen-Mumm Sektkellereien GmbH" is located in the city of Freyburg in the German wine-growing region Saale-Unstrut, The origin dates back to 1856, when a wine shop was founded by the brothers Moritz (+1863) and Julius Kloss (+1890) and their friend Carl Foerster (+1888).
-One year later, they took part in the "Freyburger Champagne Factory Society".
-From 1861 was one sparkling wine manufactured under the brand "Monopol".
-But already in 1862 the company had to be liquidated.
-The majority of the estate was acquired in 1866 by the sparkling wine company "Kloss & Foerster" with the three gentlemen mentioned above as shareholders.
-The shops were now always better, so that the musts and wines from Moselle, Main and Rhine, and later even from Champagne were bought.
-The French champagne company Heidsieck monopolies protested in 1894 against the brand name with success.
-Kloss & Foerster were no longer allowed to use "monopoly" and led the way to the red bottles capsule the name "Rotkäppchen" (at that time still with "h") and the still allowed designation "Champagner" am label one.
-In 1891, the five-storey "Große Keller" and a new office and reception building were built, which still today form the heart of the sparkling wine house in Freyburg.
+The headquarters of today's "Rotkäppchen-Mumm Sektkellereien GmbH" is in the city of Freyburg in the German wine-growing region Saale-Unstrut, The origin is in 1856, when the brothers Moritz (+1863) and Julius Kloss (+1890) and their friend Carl Foerster (+1888) founded a wine shop.
+A year later, they took part in the "Freyburger Champagne Factory Society".
+From 1861 onwards sparkling wine manufactured under the "Monopol" brand.
+But the company had to be liquidated as early as 1862.
+The majority of the estate was acquired in 1866 by the "Kloss & Foerster" sparkling wine producer with the three men mentioned above as partners.
+Business was getting better and better, so the musts, wines from the Moselle, Main and Rhine, and later even from Champagne, were bought.
+The French champagne company Heidsieck monopolies successfully protested the brand name in 1894.
+Kloss & Foerster were no longer allowed to use "monopoly" and led to the red bottles capsule the name "Little Red Riding Hood" (at that time still with "h") and the still allowed name "Champagne" on label on.
+In 1891, the five-story "Große Keller" and a new office and reception building were built, which still form the heart of the sect house in Freyburg.

-In 1948, the expropriation and the operation went into "public property".
-The founding grandson Günter Kloss went to the West and founded the "Sektkellerei Kloss & Foerster" in 1952 in Rüdesheim.
-The now "VEB Rotkäppchen sparkling wine Freyburg" became the GDR model enterprise.
-Innovative products such as "mocca sparkling wine" and "champagne pils" were created, and in the 1980s, 38 sparkling wine brands were produced.
-After reunification in 1989, West German competition led to a sales crisis and sales dropped to one-tenth.
+In 1948 the property was expropriated and the business passed into "public property".
+The founding grandson Günter Kloss went to the west and founded the "Sektkellerei Kloss & Foerster" in 1952 in Rüdesheim.
+The now "VEB Rotkäppchen Sektkellerei Freyburg" became a GDR model company.
+Innovative products such as "mocha sparkling wine" and "sparkling wine pils" were created and 38 sparkling wine brands were produced in the 1980s.
+After reunification in 1989, the West German competition led to a sales crisis, sales fell to a tenth.

-In 1993, after a long period of preparation, the company was privatized through a management buy-out.
-Sixty percent of the shares went to Managing Director Gunter Heise and other members of the management.
-Forty percent of the shares are held by the West German company Eckes-Chantré.
-Then began a new success story of the brand.
-Sales are rising rapidly and the company is expanding.
-In 2001, the German Sektsparte was bought by the Multi Seagram and also the three brands spunk (German company, not to be confused with the same name French), Jules-Mumm and MM (Matheus Müller).
-Since then firmierte as "Rotkäppchen-Mumm Sektkellereien GmbH", the ownership remained the same.
-This year Rotkäppchen became the best-selling champagne brand in Germany.
+In 1993 the company was privatized through a management buy-out after long preparatory work.
+Sixty percent of the shares went to the managing director Gunter Heise and other members of the management.
+Forty percent of the shares are held by the traditional West German company Eckes-Chantré.
+A new success story for the brand then began.
+Sales are increasing rapidly and the company is expanding.
+In 2001, the German sparkling wine division was bought by the Multi Seagram, along with the three brands spunk (German company, not to be confused with the French company of the same name), Jules-Mumm and MM (Matheus Müller) acquired.
+Since then it has been known as "Rotkäppchen-Mumm Sektkellereien GmbH", the ownership structure remained the same.
+This year Rotkäppchen became the best-selling sparkling wine brand in Germany.